avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

   - Arm GCC Toolchain (GCC) 14.2.1.
   - Microsoft Visual Studio Code.

-- Install and set up VSCode per [VS Code for ModusToolbox&trade; guide](https://www.infineon.com/assets/row/public/documents/30/44/infineon-visual-studio-code-user-guide-usermanual-en.pdf).
+- Install and set up VS Code per [VS Code for ModusToolbox&trade; guide](https://www.infineon.com/assets/row/public/documents/30/44/infineon-visual-studio-code-user-guide-usermanual-en.pdf).
-At the time of writing this guide, it is only need to follow the first few sections and install the required VSCode Plugins and the J-Link Software.
+At the time of writing this guide, it is only required to follow the first few sections that explain how to install VS Code itself, the required VS Code Plugins and the J-Link Software.
 - Launch ModusToolbox&trade; Dashboard.
 Select Target IDE `Microsoft Visual Studio` from the dropdown on top-right and then click *Launch Project Creator*.
 - Select one of the supported boards from [README.md](README.md) and click *Next*.